 Common Uses of SQLite

-- Application data storage, instead of writing to XML, JSON, CSV, or another data format that has to be parsed.
+- Application data storage, instead of writing to things like XML, JSON, and CSV

 - Rapid prototyping.